adamhcj/pipstory/README.md

 piplup 2d adventure game
 <p>
 Started developing on 1 December 2022 <br>
-Still works in progress, not yet deployed.
+Try it out! (please turn ur mobile to landscape orientation if trying on mobile)<br>
+Currently web deployed on: https://piplupowo.github.io/pipstory/<br>

 You will need to clone repo and add it as flutter project.<br>
-Game inspired by pokemon and maplestory
+Game inspired by pokemon and maplestory<br>
+maplestory sound effects used: jumping sound, background music (login screen music from maplestory)<br>
+pokemon sound effects used: piplup attack sound<br>
 </p>

 <br>